ArtFlag/sphinxtechnicalwriting/source/index.rst

 The solution uses GitHub, Travis CI and Sphinx but if you are using different tools, like Bitbucket and Jekyll, or a local setup of Git and Hugo, the examples should still be meaningful.

-Before I created this set up, I looked for information and it turned out that it is difficult to find information about Sphinx that comes from technical writers.
+Before I created this setup, I looked for information and it turned out that it is difficult to find information about Sphinx that comes from technical writers.

 In order to fill this gap, I decided to create this website to share some tips and tricks that, hopefully,